Shuffle/Shuffle-docs/docs/app_creation.md

 * Name: The app's name.
 Visible to everyone.
 * Description: A description for the app.
 * Image: An image for the app - should be square.
 * Base URL: The BASE URL for the app.
-Example: https://shuffler.io
+Example: https://shuffler.io.
+Should NOT end with a /
 * Authentication: Authentication for the REST API.
 	- No authentication: Means no authentication for the user
 	- API key: An API-key to be put in a header or query